 The main switch toggles sending the data as a whole.
 Only when this switch is set to “on” will the app send data over the network.

 Different sensors have different number of ranges and different number of values.
 Each sensor type has a corresponding OSC address, that is shown to the right of the sensor name.
-Each of the values can be toggled separately.

 If a sensor has only one value, then the value will be sent as: